Classical Set Theory: Theory of Sets and Classes: Axioms of von Neumann--Bernays--G odel

 The Axiom of Pair says that for any sets $x,y$ there exists a set $z$ whose unique elements are $x$ and $y$.
-By the Axiom of Extensionality, such set $z$ is unique.
+By the definition of equality of sets, such set $z$ is unique.
 It is called the of the sets $x,y$ and is denoted by $\{x,y\}$.

-The Axiom of Extensionality ensures that $\{x,y\}=\{y,x\}$ for any sets $x,y$.
+In the Axiom of Pair we implicitely assume that $x,y,z$ are sets.
+The expanded (true) version of this axiom reads as follows.